eliascccc/rpa/README.md

 * Both operate in their own loops
 * State is synchronized via handover.json
 * Failures transition the system into safestop
-* Your front-end RPA tool must be build to follow this model
+* Your front-end RPA tool must be built to follow this model

 ## Features